PowerShell

 Add-PSSnapin Microsoft.Exchange.Management.PowerShell.Snapin

-The first option also respect RBAC roles, so only PowerShell commands that you are allowed to use are available.
+The first option also respects RBAC roles, so only PowerShell commands that you are allowed to use are available.
 In the second option all commands are available, but they may fail because of permission restrictions.
 Another thing to be aware of that the Exchange Management Shell will sometimes return values in a different way than PowerShell with the PS snap-in will (Get-MailboxStatistics for example).

 Exchange Online